CzechSebastian/wizard/README.md

-Wizar is an app who finds you the neighborhood that fits your personality Rails app made in 10 days with 2 teammates.
+Wizar is an app who finds you the neighborhood that fits your personality.

+Rails app made in 10 days with 2 teammates.